This post may contain affiliate links. Please read our disclosure policy.

 Tomato Goat Cheese Pasta

-This tomato goat cheese pasta is simple, fresh, and easy to make.
-The goat cheese makes the tomato sauce nice and creamy!
+This tomato goat cheese pasta recipe is simple, fresh, and easy to make.
+Goat cheese makes the tomato sauce deliciously creamy!
+It's ready in about 30 minutes.

 Prep: 10 minutes